mnielsen/notes-on-writing/notes_on_writing.md

 _sharper_, and if we really, truly, _believe_ the sentence.

-**Good writing is good psychology:** Advice on writing is sometimes presented in a tough-sounding, objective style.
+**Good writing is good psychology:** Advice on writing is sometimes presented in a tough-sounding, apparently objective style.
 "Avoid adverbs".
 "Avoid needless words".
-Justifications for these rules are couched in generalities about what makes good writing.
+Etc. Justifications for such rules are either omitted entirely, or couched in generalities about what makes good writing.
 But good writing isn't an intrinsic property of the text.
 It's a quality of the relationship between reader and what is written.
-And so advice on writing is necessarily about how to change that relationship.
+And so advice on writing is about how to change that relationship.
 Good writers build up a _theory_ of that relationship, a psychology of reading.
-The better our theory of that psychology, the better our writing.
+The better a writer's theory of that psychology, the better their writing.
+Good writing is really an exercise in applied psychology.

 **Beware words that you wouldn't use while speaking:** Using such words in your writing isn't always a mistake, but it must be done